hailiang-wang/mark-markdown-up/readme.md

 module that will replace a line of the form `!INCLUDE "path/to/filename"` with the contents of that file, recursively including other files as needed.

-File `foo.mdpp`:
+File `foo.mmd`:

  Hello

-File `bar.mdpp`:
+File `bar.mmd`:

  World!

-File `index.mdpp`:
+File `index.mmd`:

- !INCLUDE "foo.mdpp"
+ !INCLUDE "foo.mmd"
- !INCLUDE "bar.mdpp"
+ !INCLUDE "bar.mmd"

-Compiling `index.mdpp` with the Include module will produce the following:
+Compiling `index.mmd` with the Include module will produce the following:

  Hello
  World!